sktime/sktime/CONTRIBUTING.md

 ### Code quality checks
-To check if your code meets our code quality standards, you can automatically run these checks before you make a new commit using the [pre-commit](https://pre-commit.com) workflow.
+To check if your code pass all checks locally, you can run these checks before you make a new commit using the [pre-commit](https://pre-commit.com) workflow.
 To set up the workflow, you need to install a few extra tools:

 ```bash
 pip install -r maint_tools/requirements.txt